 Strangely, either side of Walter Samuel’s one unsuccessful season at Real Madrid he could be counted among the most dominant centre-backs in the world.

 With Roma and Inter he enjoyed great success, including winning the treble with the latter in 2009/10.

 There is no doubt that Samuel flopped at Real Madrid and was unable to translate his defensive abilities to Spain from Italy.

 It may simply just be the case that Italian football suited him a lot better, but Real Marid had to pay a lot of money to find that out.

 Woodgate moved to Real Madrid with a reputation of being injury prone.
 It was one he lived up to as he failed to make a single appearance in his first 14 months at the club.

-When he did finally play, he produced a debut that has gone down in footballing infamy as the worst in history.
-Not only did he score a spectacular diving header own goal against Club Athletic, he was later sent off.
+When he did finally play, he produced a debut that has gone down in footballing infamy as one of the worst in history.
+Not only did he score a spectacular diving header own goal against Athletic, he was later sent off.